colabobio/ebola-predictor/README.md

 makesets.py -p 70
 ```

+The makesets script also makes sure that the same proportion of output classes are present
+in the training and test sets.

 Since a prediction algorithm will, in general, require a training set without missing values,
 an additional step is required to either remove missing values or impute them using some
 algorithm.
 The pipeline provides two built-in methods to handle missing values: list-wise